 These two terms might sound similar, but there’s an important distinction that you should know.
 Vitamins refer to well…every individual vitamin out there, including common ones like A, B, C, and D. Natural vitamins are found in the food we eat, whereas synthetically-produced ones are in the likes of single-vitamin chews, tablets, and more.

 On the other hand, supplements are usually a blend of vitamins and minerals.
-There are products in the market which also include other ingredients that the producer deems nutritious.
-One example of a supplement would be twoplus’ Folic Acid Fertility Support for Women, which comprises a blend of folic acid (also known as folate) and glucosamine.
+There are products on the market that also include other ingredients the producer deems nutritious.
+For example, a supplement infused with iron and folic acid (vitamin B9).

 Supplements are excellent if your current diet is lacking multiple vitamins and minerals that are difficult for you to supplement naturally.
 However, if you’ve figured out that your daily meals are lacking just one or two vitamins, single-vitamin pills might be the better option.
 Alternatively, consider including whole foods into your diet.
 Think along the lines of oranges for vitamin C, carrots for vitamin A or broccoli for vitamin K — you get the drift.